Sudden sinking: Penarth rescue

-Matt and the fishermen, Andy and Jason, hadn’t had a chance to fully inflate their lifejackets.
+Matt and the fishermen, Andrew and Jason, hadn’t had a chance to fully inflate their lifejackets.
 As Matt struggled to support two men in the water, Kath jumped in to help.
-She grabbed Jason and got him to the side of the B class lifeboat, before swimming back to Matt and Andy, who had by now inflated their lifejackets.
+She grabbed Jason and got him to the side of the B class lifeboat, before swimming back to Matt and Andrew, who had by now inflated their lifejackets.
 ‘We had trust in our equipment, and we knew Barry Dock were on their way,’ Kath says.
 ‘We felt quite safe.’
 But they were drifting into darkness.

 The two crew onboard the lifeboat struggled to pull Jason over the high sponson.
 They would have had to do it very gently, considering the surgery he’d just had.
 So Crew Member James King jumped over the side to support him, and wait for the lower-to-the-water D class lifeboat, which soon arrived, along with the reassuring bulk of Barry Dock’s Trent class all-weather lifeboat.